eduardoscsouza/FaceMatch/README.md

 ### **5. Face Verification**
 After training the feature extractor with the triplet loss, we simply set the average of the mean positive distances and the mean negative distances as a threshold.
 If two vectors have a distance smaller than the threshold, they are considered as belonging to the same person, and to different people otherwise.
-We used this as a classifier and extracted some metrics.
+We used this as a classifier, and extracted some metrics.

 |Set  |Binary Accuracy   |Precision         |Recall            |True Negatives|False Positives|False Negatives|True Positives|
 |-----|------------------|------------------|------------------|--------------|---------------|---------------|--------------|